XEHK-AM

 XEHK-AM is a radio station on 960 AM in Guadalajara, Jalisco, Mexico.
-It is owned by Grupo Radiorama and is known as HK, La Voz de Guadalajara, carrying a romantic format.
+It is owned by Grupo Radiorama, currently a repeater of XHGDA-FM, but for more than 70 years it was the most prestigious station in Guadalajara.

 History

 XEHK received its concession on June 29, 1939 and signed on the next year.
 It was owned by Carmen Villaseñor until 1945, when it was bought by Francisco E. Fregoso.

+As of March 21, 2026, after 87 uninterrupted years of broadcasting, La Voz de Guadalajara was taken off the air, with Grupo Audiorama taking control of the station and rebroadcasting the XHGDA-FM signal.